 During 2022, the committee focused on meeting its responsibilities as enumerated in the risk and audit committee charter by:

-- Reviewing through a challenge process, the businesses risk profile, particularly in view of the deteriorating economic and financial climate. - 2.
-Closely following up on actions taken on audit findings by both the internal and external audits. - 3.
-Monitoring the integrity of financial reporting, and following up on items requiring significant judgement, as well as the adequacy of policies and other accounting issues. - 4.
-Reviewed quarterly financial statements and made recommendations for approval by the board. - 5.
-Reviewed and approved the internal audit plans.
+- 1. Reviewing through a challenge process, the businesses risk profile, particularly in view of the deteriorating economic and financial climate. - 2.
+Closely following up on actions taken on audit findings by both the internal and external audits.